Speculative-Play/A2A-API/README.md

 ### Tech Stack
 1. Python 3.9.6
-2. Django 4.2.6 (LTS)
+2. Django 4.2.6 (LTS) (v5.0 is coming out in December)
-3. MySQL
+3. MySQL 8.0.33 for macos13.3 on arm64 (Homebrew)

-API to be deployed on AWS at https://matchme.speculativeplay.com and the frontend as aunties2algos.speculativeplay.com
+API to be deployed on AWS at https://matchme.speculativeplay.com and the frontend as https://aunties2algos.speculativeplay.com